roaminggamer/thranduil/README.md

 ---

-**resize_margin_size:** the number of pixels from the outer border of the board where resizing can happen
+**resize_margin_size:** the number of pixels from the outer border of the board where resizing can happen.
+If `.resizable` is set then this value defaults to `10` if omitted on the settings table.

 ---